kaylakyle/streamilfy-online-video-chat/Frontend/README.md

 ## React Compiler

-The React Compiler is not enabled on this template because of its
+The React Compiler is not enabled